-The Louisiana Board of Regents has established the Early Start Program as a dual enrollment program available to high school students who meet the following criteria:
+The Louisiana Board of Regents has established the Early Start Program as a dual enrollment program available to high school students.
+This program is a dual enrollment program for students who wish to receive funding for one college course and who meet the following criteria:

-- Student must be at 15 years of age and currently enrooled in 11th or 12th grade at a public Louisiana high school. - 2.
-Student must have either the PLAN or ACT (or SAT) scores are on file at the high school. - 3.
-Student must be in good standing as defined by the high school and meet the college/university enrollment criteria.. - 4.
-Student must have permission from the high school and his/her parent/guardian to participate. - Students must be enrolled in a college coursefor wich dual credit (both college and high school credit) is attempted and recorded on both the student's secondary and postsecondary academic record. - 6.
+- 1. Student must be at 16 years of age and currently enrolled in 11th or 12th grade at a public Louisiana high school. - 2.
+Student must have either the PLAN or ACT (or SAT) scores are on file at the high school. - Student must be in good standing as defined by the high school and meet the college/university enrollment criteria. - 4.
+Student must have permission from the high school and his/her parent/guardian to participate. - Students must be enrolled in a college course for which dual credit (both college and high school credit) is attempted and recorded on both the student's secondary and postsecondary academic record. - 6.
 Students may enroll in a maximum of 3 credit hours per semester/term, up to 6 credit hours per academic year, with early start funding.
 A dual-enrolled student is expected to follow the same withdrawal deadlines as any other undergraduate student in the college or university. - 7.
 To continue enrollment in subsequent semesters/terms (e.g., spring) through this funding opportunity, student must have successfully completed (earned a college grade of A, B, C or P) current (fall) dual credit courses.
-Students who earnless than C or who withdraw/resign from a course may not enroll in the following semester or term with Early Start funding.
+Students who earn less than C or who withdraw/resign from a course may not enroll in the following semester or term with Early Start funding.
 Limited, documented exceptions for continuation after withdrawal may be granted by the college/university. - Continued state funding is not guaranteed.
-These criteria may be changed for the spring semester.
+These criteria may be changed for the subsequent semester.

-Additional information and program requirements are subject to change and are posted on the Fletcher website at www.ftcc.edu.
+Additional information and program requirements, the Early Start Program and criteria for the program are subject to change and are posted on the Fletcher website at www.ftcc.edu.